Benefits of Using a Water Softener

 Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral coatings to build up in your pipes and fixtures.
 This can lead to clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
-Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Soft water maintains the luster and full flow for faucets and showerheads, nearly as well as the day they were installed.

-The mineral deposits in hard water make limescale when they get hot.
+The mineral deposits in hard water make limescale when heated.
 This can coat the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need repeated repairs or need to be replaced earlier.
+As a result, your appliances may need repeated service or need to be replaced earlier.

 Efficient Water Heaters

-Gas storage and tankless water heaters running on soft water keep the factory efficiency rating over a 15-year life span.
+Gas storage and tankless water heaters using soft water maintain the factory efficiency rating over a 15-year lifetime.
 In comparison, using hard water for a gas water heater can lower efficiency by up to 48 percent.

 If you have an electric water heater, up to 30 pounds of rock-like scale can pile up in the tank from hard water.
 The scale is a bad heat conductor.
 It can shorten the life of your heating element, because it has to work harder to heat water.